Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 - operate a variety of after school clubs, homework clubs and educational trips which pupil premium children can be helped financially to attend to allow them the same opportunities as their peers.

-- have three emotional literacy support assistants (ELSA).
+- have two emotional literacy support assistants (ELSA).

 - have a high number of classroom support assistants and well monitored interventions.

 - have well trained staff who contribute to making a real difference for each and every one of our pupils.

 - However we recognise that not all children who receive pupil premium will be socially disadvantaged and we also recognise that not all children who are disadvantaged receive pupil premium.
 We reserve the right to allocate Pupil Premium funding to support any child the school has identified as being in need.